RanitManik/DSA-Bootcamp-Java/README.md

 ## My mission is to

 - equip myself with a solid foundation in Data Structures and Algorithms using Java,
-- provide practical insights and best practices for efficient Java programming,
+- experience practical insights and best practices for efficient Java programming,
 - tackle real-world problems through coding exercises and projects.

 ---